APAC Morning Wrap: US stocks rally broadly as optimism builds on the upcoming CPI

 Dow started outperforming Nasdaq as financials and industrials stocks picked up gains, while big tech shares slowed rising.
 All big banks, including JP Morgan Chase, Citigroup, and Wells Fargo, finished higher ahead of their earnings reports this Friday.

 Asian markets are set to open higher after a strong finish amid Wall Street’s optimism.
 The Chinese government rolled out more pro-growth policies, which also fuelled the rally.
 The Reserve Bank of New Zealand is expected to pause its rate hikes after 12 consecutive increases later today.
-The Straits Times Index is up 0.34%, the Hang Seng Index futures rose 0.62%, and the Nikkei 225 futures climbed 0.16%.
+The ASX 200 futures were up 0.50%, the Hang Seng Index futures rose 0.62%, and the Nikkei 225 futures climbed 0.16%.

 Price movers: